 The synchronization behavior can be configured based on target system-specific project templates.
-Project templates are supplied by One Identity Manager for certain target systems, The project wizard copies the project template data.
+For certain target systems, One Identity Manager supplies a default project template.
+The project wizard copies the project template data.
 This can be modified with the project wizard to suit the new synchronization project.
 Just one synchronization project can be created per target system and default project template used.